-Other valuable collections include those of the Newberry Library, the Moody Bible Institute, the Chicago Public Library, Northwestern University Library, and the Center for Research Libraries in Chicago.
+Students are also encouraged to make good use of other university and theological research libraries in the Chicago area that are not in I-Share.
+Valuable collections include those of the Newberry Library, Northwestern University Library, and the Center for Research Libraries in Chicago.
 The Newberry Library is one of the world's outstanding research libraries for the humanities, with special strengths in Western European and American history from the Renaissance through World War I. Although religion is not one of its specialties, it is rich in theological materials, including a good number of rare books, first and early editions.
 The Center for Research Libraries was established in the early 1950s by a group of major Midwestern university research libraries to house little-used and rare research materials, which it maintains and disseminates.
 Strengths include collections of textbooks, worldwide newspapers, and government and state documents.
 Among its rare items are 16th and 17th-century pamphlets, and it houses under one roof the world's largest collection of foreign doctoral dissertations.
-Another resource is The Institute for the Study of Religion in America in Evanston, which collects and maintains one of the largest collections of documents and original source materials concerning the "non-traditional" religious bodies of America.
+Information and assistance on accessing these collections is available in Buswell Memorial Library.